-While early sue and settle agreements were aimed

-Earlier this year, Pruitt issued an Agency-wide di- at new federal regulatory programs, advocacy groups to override state-level environmental decisions.
-These groups then use aggressive and unreasonable timelines to advance their lawsuits and pressure the EPA into set-
+While early sue and settle agreements were aimed Earlier this year, Pruitt issued an Agency-wide diat new federal regulatory programs, advocacy groups rective designed to end "sue and settle."
+The practice are now using these agreements to pressure the EPA to override state-level environmental decisions.
+These groups then use aggressive and unreasonable timelines to advance their lawsuits and pressure the EPA into set-We have seen this scenario play out numerous times tling before the proper court process can occur.

-A notable example is the Regional Haze requireenvironmental advocacy organizations sued the EPA for missing deadlines in 34 states.
+A notable example is the Regional Haze requireistrations important to the farming community.
+The ment under the Clean Air Act.
+A group of nonprofit environmental advocacy organizations sued the EPA for missing deadlines in 34 states.